rlluis/liferayFragments/README.md

 The third one is a SLIDER, based on the awesome JQuery slider work by the author's of the Slick Slider (https://kenwheeler.github.io/slick/).
 You will be able to:

  - Create a Slider with a Collection Display Fragment in a very easy way.
+No need to create ADT for Asset Publisher, just Fragments (News Slider and Collection Display Fragment)
  - The Fragment just needs to be added as the main one to be used in the Collection, leaving the collection configuration (Grid, etc.) as it is by default
  - The Fragment let you configure different settings for the Slider like its type (Full, Centered, Fade), Colors of the arrows, Dots, speed, etc.